pdrzxzz/books-and-synthesis/README.md

 - ☐ *The Functional Art* – Alberto Cairo

 ### Learning, Focus & Intellectual Life
+- ☐ *How to Read a Book* – Mortimer Adler
 - ☐ *The Intellectual Life* – A.G.
 Sertillanges
 - ☐ *The Art of Learning* – Josh Waitzkin
 - ☐ *Deep Work* – Cal Newport